-California law allows the use of force in self-defense or defense of others when you reasonably believe you or others are in imminent danger of physical harm, and that force is necessary to stop the danger.
+California law allows use of force in self-defense or defense of others when you reasonably believe that you or they are in imminent danger of physical harm, and that force is necessary to stop the danger.
 However, you may only use the degree of force reasonably necessary under the circumstances.

 Self-defense serves as a legal defense to many criminal offenses, including:

 - domestic battery, under Penal Code 243e1 PC, and

 - killing a man with a gun to prevent a rape

 - kicking a burglar